Insality/defold-event/api/promise_api.md

 > at /event/promise.lua

 The Promise module, used to create and manage promises.
-Implements A+ Promise specification.
 A promise represents a single asynchronous operation that will either resolve with a value or reject with a reason.

 ## Functions